Simple and accurate approximations to the Riemann zeta function

 \section{Appendix B MATLAB code for $\zeta_8(s)$}

 This function was tested numerically for $1/2\le \re(s)\le 2$ and $100\le \im(s)\le 10000$, where it computes values of $\zeta(s)$ with an accuracy of $10$ to $12$ decimal digits.
 The accuracy decreases as $\im(s)$ increases, primarily due to rounding errors (see Figure \ref{fig7}).
 Implementing this code in quadruple precision solves the problem with rounding errors (unless $t$ is very large, of order $10^{15}$ or greater).
-This MATLAB code and quadruple precision Fortran90 implementation for $\zeta_8(s)$ and $\zeta_{12}(s)$ can be downloaded at \href{https://kuznetsov.mathstats.yorku.ca/code/}{kuznetsov.mathstats.yorku.ca/code/}.